VikingPingvin/inst-hackweek-ssp/Readme.md

 ### Features
 - Fetch list of available APIs on page load
+- SSR with htmx together with Go-s `template` package to use HTML fragment views
 - Click event on API buttons to fetch that particular APIs data from DB (local dummy data)
 - Use Alpine.Js to handle state
 - TODO: Use Go's embed.FS making the whole webapp a single binary, no more bundling of random html or static etc... files
-- TODO: Detect unsaved changes in api config and disallow navigation
+- Detect unsaved changes in api config and disallow navigation

+### Known issues
+- `isRowMatching()` function in `apiSettingComponent.html` s script block is only accessible upon a second contentView update